Student Policy Handbook

 You are expected to observe the rules and procedures that have been established by each teacher for their classroom and respond promptly to the direction of your teacher or be subject to due process.

 Students have been assigned to classes based on their requests and where space is available.
 Changes will be limited to the following:

-1. Schedule will be adjusted when the student does not have a full schedule or when the school has made an error for no charge.
+1. Classes will be added when the student does not have a full schedule or when the school has made an error for no charge.

-2. Changes will be based upon the PCCR and will require approval and review of the counselor and a parent.
+2. Changes will be based upon the PCCR (Plan for College and Career Readiness) and will require approval and review of the counselor and a parent.